-If you would like a Prentice faculty or staff member to participate in your child's IEP, you must make a written request to Sabrina Clark, Director of Program, at least five days prior to the IEP meeting date.
+If you would like a Prentice faculty or staff member to participate in your child's IEP, you must make a written request to Shelly Stewart, NPS and IEP Coordinator, at least five days prior to the IEP meeting date.
 Ability to participate is based on the availability of faculty and staff members, and is not guaranteed.